slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - Ask yourself “does this decision require fast or slow thinking?”
 - Create a hypothesis, a yet-to-be-proven theory.
 Then seek ways to invalidate this hypothesis, to prove that your idea is wrong.
 This is what scientists do.
 This is exactly the opposite of what most people do.
 They come up with an idea, and then they seek corroboration and proof that their idea is a good one.
 They practice “confirmation bias.”
 They only look for confirmation of the validity of the idea, and they simultaneously reject all input or information that is inconsistent with what they have already decided to believe.
 Create a negative or reverse hypothesis.
 This is the opposite of your initial theory.
 For example, you are Isaac Newton, and the idea of gravity has just occurred to you.
 Your initial hypothesis would be that “things fall down.”
 You then attempt to prove the opposite—“things fall up.”
 If you cannot prove the reverse or negative hypothesis of your idea, you can then conclude that your hypothesis is correct.

-The key concept of emergence that is at play here is that components of a system self-organize to produce a state of affairs that is neither obvious nor predictable if you focus on the capabilities of the components themselves.
+- The key concept of emergence that is at play here is that components of a system self-organize to produce a state of affairs that is neither obvious nor predictable if you focus on the capabilities of the components themselves.

-What’s your advantage: informational, analytical, or behavioral?
+- What’s your advantage: informational, analytical, or behavioral?
 - not playing your hand but playing your opponent.
 - The first time it breaks, you blame the manufacturer.
 The second time, and every time after that, you blame the repair shop.
 For a repair shop, servicing appliances from a bad vendor can damage your reputation.
 Since then, every time I make an appliance purchase – vacuum cleaner, dishwasher, car – I go to a repair shop.
 They’re always excited to talk to someone who will listen.
 They may even have a used model that will last you for years.

-- scheduling free time can make it feel like chores

-Simple rules focus on the critical variables that govern a situation and help you ignore the peripheral ones.
+- Simple rules focus on the critical variables that govern a situation and help you ignore the peripheral ones.
 Of course, in order to identify the key variables, you need to be operating in your circle of competence.

-Everybody is a genious but if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid.
+- Everybody is a genious but if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid.
 (under ideal conditions everybody is a genious)

-- um texto historico é biased/shortsighted mais que um gráfico historico onde cada um tira as suas comclusoes.

-> *'A map is not the territory it represents, but, if correct, it has a similar structure to the territory, which accounts for its usefulness.' -- Alfred Korzybski, Science and Sanity*

 - The most difficult subjects can be explained to the most slow-witted man if he has not formed any idea of them already; but the simplest thing cannot be made clear to the most intelligent man if he is firmly persuaded that he knows already, without a shadow of doubt, what is laid before him.
 Much of this is the result of our need for cognitive consistency.
 As a consequence, we tend to see more evidence which enforces our worldview.
 Confirmatory data is taken seriously, while disconfirmatory data is treated with scepticism.
 To constantly evaluate our worldview would be exhausting, so we prefer to strengthen it. confirmation bias: As music unfolds, the brain constantly updates its estimates of when new beats will occur, and takes satisfaction in matching a mental beat with a real-in-the-world one.
 - You need to search out disconfirming evidence.
 - fascinated by models. how the invisible afects the visible
 - you're always looking to patterns of differences! pattern recognition
+- um texto historico é biased/shortsighted mais que um gráfico historico onde cada um tira as suas comclusoes.
+- scheduling free time can make it feel like chores

-As Rebecca Goldstein wrote in Incompleteness: The Proof and Paradox of Kurt Godel: All truths -- even those that had seemed so certain as to be immune to the very possibility of revision -- are essentially manufactured.
+- As Rebecca Goldstein wrote in Incompleteness: The Proof and Paradox of Kurt Godel: All truths -- even those that had seemed so certain as to be immune to the very possibility of revision -- are essentially manufactured.
 Indeed, the very notion of the objectively true is a socially constructed myth.
 Our knowing minds are not embedded in truth.
 Rather, the entire notion of truth is embedded in our minds, which are themselves the unwitting lackeys of organizational forms of influence.

-Truth in stereotypes there'es truth on GROUP opinions.
+- Truth in stereotypes there'es truth on GROUP opinions.
 Steryotypes are the falsy _group_ opinions that account for a small amout. groups opinios self correct themselves.
 - There’s always a good reason and a real reason.
 -->